NAVAIR Spike: Design

+Usage

-In addition to giving ground troops a light weight missile, the Spike could easily be adapted to fit onto vehicles, aircraft, and small boats.
-Medium UAVs have difficulty carrying missiles such as the 100 lb Hellfire due to weight and thrust issues, so the Spike could be bolted on with less effects.
-Smaller size and less weight allows more missiles to be carried, and the smaller warhead provides lethality against soft targets with less chance of collateral damage.
+In addition to giving ground troops a lightweight missile, the Spike could easily be adapted to fit onto vehicles, aircraft, and small boats.
+Medium UAVs have difficulty carrying missiles such as the 100 lb Hellfire due to weight and thrust issues, so that the Spike could be bolted on with less effect.

+Smaller size and less weight allow more Spike missiles to be carried, and the smaller warhead provides lethality against soft targets with less chance of collateral damage.
 It can also be used by watercraft to defend against fast attack craft (FAC) and fast inshore attack craft (FIAC), where Spike's low cost enables more missiles to be available against large numbers of swarming targets.

 Although its warhead might not be able to destroy the boats, its superior accuracy would let it hit critical areas to knock them out of commission.